MCxQC/Hello-World/README.md

   - License: GNU General public license
   - Info and source code at: https://autohotkey.com/
 * **jNizM**
   - DeviceIDFinder is a modified version of his script.
-(Example 2: Detect / Monitor Plug and Play device connections and removes.) https://www.autohotkey.com/boards/viewtopic.php?f=83&t=105171
+(Example 2: Detect / Monitor Plug and Play device connections and removes) https://www.autohotkey.com/boards/viewtopic.php?f=83&t=105171

 * **Thanks to AHK community members for the help**